exasol/bucketfs-java/doc/user_guide/user_guide.md

 bucket.deleteFileNonBlocking(fileName);
 ```

-Warning: If you try to upload a file shortly, for example, less than about 30s after you deleted it, the upload will fail with access denied.
+Warning: If you try to upload a file shortly after you deleted it (e.g. less than 30 seconds later), the upload will fail with access denied.
 This due to the implementation details of BucketFS.

 ### Downloading a File from BucketFS